dortania/USB-Map-Guide-Legacy/amd-mapping/amd.md

 ## Creating the map

-So to start off, open [IORegistryExplorer]() and find the USB controller you'd wish to map.
+So to start off, open [IORegistryExplorer](https://github.com/toleda/audio_ALCInjection/blob/master/IORegistryExplorer_v2.1.zip) and find the USB controller you'd wish to map.
 For controllers, they come in some variations:

 * XHC
 * XHC0
 * XHC1
 * XHC2
-* XHC3
 * XHCI
 * XHCX
 * AS43
 * PTXH (Commonly associated with AMD Chipset controllers)
+* PXSX(This is a generic PCIe device, **double check it's a USB device**)

 The best way to find controllers is by searching for `XHC` and then looking at the results that come up, the parent of all the ports is the USB controller.
 Do note that many boards have multiple controllers but the port limit is per controller.